-The +4 route provides tailored research training for professionals, practitioners and policy-makers, to develop a full set of academic research skills.
-Also depending on training needs, students can study materials from modules within three MSc programmes, all of which can be undertaken flexibly with the support of supervisors:
+The +4 route provides tailored research training for students with professional, practitioner and policy-making experience to develop a full set of academic research skills.
+Depending on training needs, students can also study materials from modules within three MSc programmes, all of which can be undertaken flexibly with the support of supervisors:

 - MSc Development Management